-We help children, teens, young adults, and families work through behavior concerns, family conflict, substance use issues, mental health issues, and many other issues that affect at-risk youth and young adults and their relationships with family members and others.
+We help children, teens, young adults, and families work through behavior concerns, family conflict, substance use issues, mental health issues, and many other issues that affect at-risk youth and young adults.
+Addressing these issues often helps to improve their relationships with family members and others.

-Our counselors know how to identify the symptoms of depression and anxiety, PTSD, and challenges with emotional regulation.
-Counseling services provide trauma-informed care, which takes into consideration the role that past experiences may be playing in a client’s current situation.
+Turning Point counselors and therapists know how to identify the symptoms of depression and anxiety, PTSD, and challenges with emotional regulation.
+Our individual and family counseling services provide trauma-informed care, which takes into consideration the role that past experiences may be playing in a client’s current situation.
 A Turning Point counselor or therapist will build a treatment plan accordingly using one or more approaches to promote mental wellness.

-Depending on the situation, the counselor or therapist may recommend family therapy, individual therapy, or support groups.
+Depending on the situation, the counselor or therapist may recommend family counseling, individual therapy, or support groups.
 Support groups are currently available via video conference.

 Our coaching and mentoring program provides mentoring for at-risk youth from elementary school through high school who are in need of guidance and positive role models.
 Our mentors participate with kids in recreational and leisure activities, help them with life and social skills development, provide transportation and connections to community activities, help with homework, and offer guidance with school and job applications and interviews among other support.
 Contact us for more information on our mentoring program.

-Our counselors and therapists use a wide range of evidence-based practices to benefit our clients, which means these approaches are supported by research to help people make changes in their lives.
+Our counselors and therapists use a wide range of evidence-based practices as part of their counseling services to benefit our clients.
+This means the approaches they use are supported by research to help people make changes in their lives.
 Approaches we use include: